|

 There

-aggressive.
-Large primates like baboons and chimpanzees can
+Large primates like baboons and chimpanzees can be particularly

-be particularly dangerous.
-It pays to be well informed when
+dangerous.
+It pays to be well informed when travelling into

-vehicle when appropriate and always follow the advice of your
+and always follow the advice of your guide.

 When